OneLiteFeatherNET/Microtus/CONTRIBUTING.md

 4. Type `git commit -m "Your commit message"` to commit the changes
 5. Run `./gradlew rebuildPatches` in the main directory from Microtus to convert your commit into a new patch
 6. After the task was successful, you can find your new patch in `/minestom-patches` directory
+7. Now you need to create another commit for push the patch as a file

 Now you can create a merge request to add your patch to the repository.